C.L.I.F. 4: Development

 The series was first announced to be under planning in 2016.
 Prior to the announcement, Elvin Ng mentioned that he will return for the fourth installment after he is done with the filming of If Only I Could, and Li Nanxing also mentioned that he will return for the series.
 In the House of Fortune press conference in January 2016, it was also announced that Ya Hui will be playing a cop in the series.
-On 23 February 2016, Li and Ng, together with the latest additions Zhang Yaodong, Ya Hui and Mei Xin attended a weapon training session at the Home Team Academy to prepare for the series; Rui En was absent as she was unwell.
+On 23 February 2016, Li and Ng, together with the latest additions Zhang Yaodong, Ya Hui, and Mei Xin attended a weapon training session at the Home Team Academy to prepare for the series; Rui En was absent as she was unwell.
 Imaging sessions were done in March, where Ng revealed a collaboration with Rui En in a L'Oréal commercial.

 Bonnie Loo, who plays Yang Zhongzheng's daughter Hongxi, and ex-infotainment host Liu Kaixin hosted the lensing ceremony, held on 24 March 2016.
 Some of the cast members revealed that they diligently went to great lengths to prepare themselves for their roles by picking up a sport, or resuming their exercise regimes.
 They also talked about their brush with the law.
 It was also revealed that Yang Zhongzheng (Terence Cao) will die in the series and his funeral is filmed at Mount Vernon on 29 April.

 A press conference was held at the Ministry of Home Affairs, New Phoenix Park on 23 August 2016.
-Li Nanxing, Elvin Ng, Sora Ma, Zhang Yaodong, Ya Hui, Mei Xin, Chen Tianwen, Yusuke Fukuchi and Bonnie Loo attended the conference.
-Notably absent was Rui En, who is in New Zealand to spend time with her father.
+Li Nanxing, Elvin Ng, Sora Ma, Zhang Yaodong, Ya Hui, Mei Xin, Chen Tianwen, Yusuke Fukuchi, and Bonnie Loo attended the conference.
+Notably absent was Rui En, who was in New Zealand to spend time with her father.
 A meet-and-greet session was held on 3 September at One KM Mall.
-Elvin Ng, Ya Hui, Sora Ma, Mei Xin, Chen Tianwen, Terence Cao and Bonnie Loo were present at the event.
+Elvin Ng, Ya Hui, Sora Ma, Mei Xin, Chen Tianwen, Terence Cao, and Bonnie Loo were present at the event.
 The first 150 audience to form the queue for the event got to receive an autographed poster and a goodie bag each.

 Incident

-On 12 April 2016, Rui En was reportedly involved in a Clementi car park accident, and this made waves all over the Internet the next day.
-Responding in an official statement on 14 April 2016 through her manager from Hype Records, she clarified the context of the conversation, and made an apology.
+On 13 April 2016, Rui En was involved in a car accident entering a carpark near her home when her car knocked over a stationary motorcycle.
+On 14 April, it was reported that Rui En was assisting the police with investigations into the accident.
+She subsequently apologised and responded with an official statement regarding the accident.
+The owner of the motorcycle accepted Rui En's apology through Wanbao on 15 April.
+For this incident, Rui En was fined S$700.

 Responding to media queries, executive producer Chong Liung Man said that they have no intention of replacing her or her character in the drama.
 Rui En showed up for work as usual on that day, but he gave her a day off as he was worried that she might not be in the most ideal state for shooting.